cjjduck/ms08_067_walkthrough/README.md

 This exploit is primarily written as a learning tool alongside the derivation guide below, it is intended as a documentation of my exploit development process as well as a brief literature review of the various components associated with the ms08_067 vulnerability, such as SMB, DCE/RPC, and named pipes.
 However, if you must break things with the code, ensure that you first have permission to test the target, and that you test the exploit in your own environment beforehand.

-The return addresses within the exploit should work perfectly for Windows XP SP 0 and 1 as is, any other targets will require a different return address and potentially some DEP and ASLR by-pass, see the source code of ms08_067_netapi for more information.
+The return addresses within the exploit should work perfectly for Windows XP SP 0 and 1 as is, any other targets will require a different return address and potentially some DEP and ASLR by-pass, see the source code of the ms08_067_netapi module in metasploit for more information.

 Also, no matter the target, you will have to replace the payload with your own shellcode (to include source/target ip addresses etc), this can be done simply by running the msfvenom command:
 ```bash